 Keep visiting BYJU’S to get more such notes on all the important topics of Science and Maths.
 Along with the CBSE Notes, students are also provided with various video lessons and sample papers to help them prepare for the CBSE exams more effectively.

-Mathematical modeling technique in which a linear function is maximised or minimised when subjected to various constraints is called a ‘Linear programming’.
+A mathematical modelling technique in which a linear function is maximised or minimised when subjected to various constraints is called linear programming.